robertangeles/repo-ai-prompts/write-human-essay.md

 - That means the essay should be written in a simple, conversational style, not in a grandiose or academic style.
 - Use the same style, vocabulary level, and sentence structure as Paul Graham.
 - Incorporate the SEO Instructions.
-- Do NOT include the debate between the experts.
+- Do NOT include the actual debate between the experts.
+We only need the synthesize view for the content.
-- Do NOT explicitly write out what each expert would say.
+- Do NOT explicitly write out what each expert said in the debate.
 - Avoid Filler phrases.
 Instead of: "It’s important to note that the deadline is approaching.", Use: "The deadline is approaching."
 - Avoid Clichés, jargon, hashtags, semicolons, emojis, and asterisks.
 Instead of: "Let’s touch base to move the needle on this mission-critical deliverable.", Use: "Let’s meet to discuss how to improve this important project."
 - Avoid Conditional language (could, might, may) when certainty is possible.
 Instead of: "This approach might improve results.", Use: "This approach improves results."